shivanshu-gif/Automatidata-Project/README.md

 The TLC data comes from over 200,000 taxi and limousine licensees, making approximately one million combined trips per day.

 Note: This project's dataset was created for pedagogical purposes and may not be indicative of New York City taxi cab riders' behavior.

+Part 1 of Project:-

+Automatidata is in the earliest stages of the TLC project.
+The following tasks are needed before the team can begin the data analysis process:

+1.Build a dataframe for the TLC dataset

+2.Examine data type of each column

+3.Gather descriptive statistics